JuanLara18/JuanLara18/README.md

 - 🎓 BSc in Mathematics | BSc in Computer Science (soon)
 - ⚒️ Computer Repair Technician
 - ✨ I am passionate about teaching and programming
-- 🌱 I’m currently learning deep learning
+- 🌱 I’m currently working in economics
 </p>